What is Adult Psychoanalysis?

 Adult training at the St. Louis Psychoanalytic Institute is divided into three major areas:

 - Four-year didactic curriculum includes theoretical and clinical coursework.
-Candidates are required to complete all courses and seminars outlined in the curriculum at the Institute, 8820 Ladue Road, and 3rd Floor, St. Louis, MO 63124.
+Candidates are required to complete all courses and seminars outlined in the curriculum at the Institute.
 Classes meet on Fridays from 10:30 am – 4:00 pm from September through May.
 A graduation project demonstrating comprehensive knowledge of psychoanalysis is required.

 - Supervised psychoanalysis of three patients: In the 2nd trimester of the program candidates may begin psychoanalytic treatment of their first patient under supervision.
-Candidates will conduct the analysis of three patients, including at least one male and one female, at a frequency of four or five therapeutic sessions per week.
+Candidates will conduct the analysis of three patients, including at least two genders, at a frequency of three to or five therapeutic sessions per week.
+(Candidates will have three different supervising analysts offering exposure to a variety of differing viewpoints.
+Initially, supervision is carried out weekly.
+Case write-ups are part of the clinical requirements.)

 - Personal analysis of the candidate: Candidates will undertake a personal psychoanalysis with an Institute Training Analyst of the candidate’s choosing.